jedwilshire/Platform-Tutorial/Lesson_06/README.md

 the draw_grid method is removed from debugging options in main as it no longer is usefull.
 Instead debugging shows the outlines of platforms through a method calld draw_platform_outlines

+Important steps:
+1) remove the self.image from platforms class and remove call to add to all_sprites
+2) Add the world image blit to the update_screen method in main